simisimis/mina-node-on-do/README.md

 * Digital Ocean account with billing enabled.
 * (Optional) [just](https://github.com/casey/just) to run project-specific commands easier. _See `Justfile`_

+## Assumptions
+_Assumption is the mother of all..._ But mentioning them in README makes them design choices.
+The following were assumed:
+* Users will create/copy their ssh key pair to `./secrets` folder and set key's name(not path) as `prv_key` value in `./terraform/terraform.tfvars`
+* Users will name their public ssh key on Digital Ocean as `mina-do-ssh`.

 ---
 TL;DR
 Follow 3 step Quick Start Guide.
 Or come back to TOC for details.